Reducing our Carbon Footprint

 How are we Reducing our Carbon Footprint?

-The school takes the importance of us reducing its carbon footprint very seriously.
-Although we have not made enormous steps, we are starting to look at long-term projects and this overview is to give an update as to where we are now.
+The school takes, the importance of us reducing our carbon footprint very seriously.
+Whilst we have not made enormous steps we are starting to look at long-term projects and this overview is to give an update as to where we are now.

-With the exception of the Teresa and Theatre buildings, because they did not need new lighting, all new lights installed recently as part of the five-year testing/remedial work, have had motion sensor switching, so that they turn off automatically when there is no movement for a period of 15 minutes.
-All replacements are energy saving bulbs, which will reduce our energy consumption.
+With the exception of the Teresa and Theatre buildings, because they did not need new lighting, all new lights installed as part of our last 5 year testing report in 2013, as part of the remedial work have had motion sensor switching so that they turn off automatically when there is no movement for a period of 15 minutes.
+All replacements are energy saving bulbs.

-Recycling continues to be popular and we are always seeking other items, in consultation with our refuse collection/other companies, that we can recycle.
-We are currently looking at packaging and items of waste from the kitchen to see if this can be reduced or whether more can be recycled - this is on-going.
-We continue to have problems with separation of cardboard and paper, which is a training issue, but can and will be resolved.
+Recycling continues to be popular and we are always seeking to find other items, in consultation with our refuse collection/other companies that we can recycle.
+We are currently looking at packaging and items of waste from the kitchen to see how this can be reduced or whether more can be recycled.
+This is ongoing.

 New Boiler Control Panels and Sensors

-Although the new boiler control panels were commissioned because the old ones failed and needed to be replaced as an emergency, we took the opportunity to replace with ones that are going to give us better temperature control within buildings and help us reduce energy use.
+Although the new boiler control panels commissioned because the old ones failed and needed to be replaced as an emergency, we took the opportunity to replace with ones that are going to give us better temperature control within buildings and help us to save on the amount of energy we use.

 Whole School Computers

-Upgraded to Windows 7, which automatically switches monitors on to ‘power save’ after a short period of inactivity
+- Upgraded to Windows 7 - automatically puts monitors on to ‘ power save’ after a short period of inactivity.

-In the evening we have ‘shut down script’ which runs at the end of the day.
-This varies from day to day due to site being open longer on some days
+- In the evening we have ‘shut down script’ which runs at the end of the day – varies from day to day due to site being open longer on some days.

 Eco Hand Driers

-A rolling programme to replace old-fashioned hand driers that take a longer time to dry wet hands, with new eco-friendly ones that are lower voltage and use less electricity.
+Rolling programme to replace old fashioned hand driers that take a longer time to dry wet hands with new eco-friendly ones that are lower voltage and use less electricity.